alfred/Website/README.md

 Introduction - "Hi!
 I'm Alfred", (work on the introduction) Northeastern University, Boston, MA
 Short blurb about me, play it casual.
 Like: I like DC Comics, Programming, Learning just about anything.
+Make this background the blurry silkweave thing, you still have it in the Pictures folder

 About - "A Little About Myself" Page long about me kinda thing.